 Autumn signals the return of migratory birds, who find refuge in the safety of our nearby marsh, which, this time of year, is full of vibrant fall colors (try a guided hike).
 Whales too, heading south to their birthing grounds in the warm waters of Mexico, can be seen from the rocky overlooks along the nearby beaches.
 And to top things off, local farm stands are still brimming with the final delicious product of the growing season.
 It all seems to be happening at once.

-Pescadero sits just north of POST-protected Cloverdale Coastal Ranches, one of the largest contiguous pieces of protected land on the San Mateo Coast, larger than any park unit along the county’s coastline.
+Pescadero sits just north of POST-protected Cloverdale Ranch, one of the largest contiguous pieces of protected land on the San Mateo Coast, larger than any park unit along the county’s coastline.

 Pescadero sits within a uniquely rural corner of San Mateo County.
 Surrounded by thousands of acres of ranchland, open spaces, farms, state parks and beaches, there is a strong sense of isolation and peacefulness here — it’s why those who live here love it.